Table of Contents

 - If your account has insufficient funds for a particular instalment, banks can levy a charge

-- The customer logs into the fund house’s website and fills in the mandate form details. (destination bank, account number, debit intervals, etc.)
+- You log into the fund house’s website and fills in the e Mandate form details. (destination bank, account number, debit intervals, etc.)

-- Fund house needs to ensure the destination bank (customer’s bank) listed is registered by the NPCI for mandate creation.
+- The fund house checks if the destination bank (customer’s bank), is registered by the NPCI for mandate creation.